 My father taught acrobatic flying, served in WWII, and worked many years as a corporate pilot.
 Therefore, I grew up with a love of travel and a fascination for airplanes.
-The influence of my father’s words and my frequent travel as a corporate trainer have given me a repertoire of life lessons based on flying.
+The influence of my father’s words and my frequent travel as a corporate trainer have given me a repertoire of leadership lessons based on flying.
 More

 Are you maximizing business downtime to do the things that will save time, stave off maintenance problems and remove roadblocks for the future?